PM, cabinet urge nation: Keep your guard up against corona

 The meeting approved the Sindh Infrastructure Development Company (Limited) under the Ministry of Planning, Development and Special Measures.

-Federal Minister for Information Technology Syed Aminul Haq presented a cheque for Rs1,033,933 for the Prime Minister's Corona Relief Fund on behalf of the MQM.
+Federal Minister for Information Technology Syed Aminul Haq presented a cheque for Rs1,033,933 for the Prime Minister's Corona Relief Fund on behalf of the Muttahida Qaumi Movement (MQM).